sparkflows/sparkflows-docs/docs/agentic-ai-guide/chat.rst

    * - **Name**
      - What users see at the top of the chat.
    * - **Description**
      - What it is for.
-Worth writing — it is how people choose which assistant to open.
+Worth writing - it is how people choose which assistant to open.
    * - **Select Agent**
      - The saved agent that answers.
-The dropdown lists every agent in the project *(boxed)*.
+The dropdown lists every agent in the project.

 Click **Create**.
-The assistant appears on the Chat page.
+The assistant appears on the Chat page - click its name to open it.

 Talk to it
 ----------

 Open the assistant and type a question.
-Each answer comes from a real run of the agent behind it — same instructions, same tools, same guardrails.
+Each answer comes from a real run of the agent behind it - same instructions, same tools, same guardrails.

 .. figure:: ../_assets/agentic-ai-guide/chat/03-conversation.png
-   :alt: Three-turn conversation with the Company FAQ Chatbot
+   :alt: The Benefits Help Desk answering two leave questions from the FAQ and declining a question about parking
-   :width: 95%
+   :width: 100%

-   The **Company FAQ Agent** from :doc:`/agentic-ai-guide/quickstart`, answering as a chatbot.
+   The **Employee Benefits Assistant** from :doc:`/agentic-ai-guide/quickstart`, now answering as the Benefits Help Desk.

 Read what that conversation proves: